NSFatalError/Probing/README.md

 You can also define **effects**, which make `Task` instances controllable and predictable.

 Then, with the help of `ProbeTesting`, you write a sequence of **dispatches** that advance your program to a desired state.
-This flattens the execution hierarchy of side effects, allowing you to write tests from the user’s perspective, as a clear and deterministic flow of events:
+This flattens the execution tree of side effects, allowing you to write tests from the user’s perspective, as a clear and deterministic flow of events:

 ```swift